 Canoes never looked so colourful!

-We are proud to partner with ArtHouse to create sustainable gardens to not only repurpose retired canoes but also create a safe space for native plants to live and grow.
-Every Canoe garden we create is enhanced with rich artwork designed by the students.
-Making each canoe vibrant and full of life!
+We are proud to partner with ArtHouse Halton to create sustainable gardens to not only repurpose retired canoes, but also create an eye-catching space for native plants to live and grow.
+Every Canoe garden created is enhanced with rich artwork designed by local artists of all ages.

-This initiative uses the power of the arts and education to help promote environmental stewardship throughout our communities as we seek a cleaner and healthier climate.
-Students will learn about ecosystems, biodiversity, and the importance of pollinator gardens that can reduce soil erosion; The gardens will provide a habitat and resources for local birds, wildlife, insects, and other pollinators.
+This initiative uses the power of the arts and education to help promote environmental stewardship, throughout our communities.
+Community members will learn about ecosystems, biodiversity, and the importance of pollinator gardens.
+The gardens will provide a food source and habitat for local birds, wildlife, insects, and other pollinators.
+With some pollinator plants, one old canoe can become an ecosytem.
 Do you have an old canoe to donate?
 Email us at email@example.com

 What is a Canoe Garden?